ChrisWren/grunt-nodemon/README.md

-# Note: This is not actively maintained, please make an issue if you are interested in helping maintain this project.

 # grunt-nodemon

+## Note: This is not actively maintained, please make an issue if you are interested in helping maintain this project

 > Run [nodemon](https://github.com/remy/nodemon) as a grunt task for easy configuration and integration with the rest of your workflow